d1egoprog/mpi-examples/README.md

 Just hit the following commands to download the packages in a fresh update Ubuntu Machine

+Note: this is for an single machine, for a MPI cluster need other configuration steps

 ```
 sudo apt-get -y install net-tools ssh
 sudo systemtcl enable ssh